Legacy Gent

 This article is general information for men over 40, not medical advice.
 Talk to your doctor before changing your diet, exercise, supplements, or health routine.
 See our full disclaimer.

 Stress is a survival response designed for short bursts — outrun the threat, then recover.
 The problem is modern stress never switches off, so your body stays in low-grade fight-or-flight for years.
 That chronic state is what wears down your health, mood, and relationships.
-The fix is giving your nervous system regular, deliberate signals that you are safe.
+The fix is giving your nervous system regular, deliberate signals that you’re safe.

 You are not supposed to carry everything alone and never set it down.
 Strength is knowing when to put the weight down for a minute.